nextbreakpoint/infrastructure-as-code/README.md

 The certificates will be used to provision two ALBs, one internet facing and the other internal.

-    You can use self-signed certificates as well, just remember that your browser will warn you when accessing resources on those domains
+    You can use self-signed certificates, just remember that your browser will warn you when accessing resources on those domains

 ## Build Docker image